thiem-dev/cyberSecPlayGround/playground/CyberGames2023/beginnersRoom/writeups.md

 `zsteg frame2.bmp ` with a `-a` I believe, and also strings for the gift.
 There's a a weird NETSCAPE2 in there

+- there's a hint in the discord that the GIFt tool is really really the solution.
+So let's find all the possible gif steg extraction tools
+  - outguess: `outguess -r <input file> <output file>`

+- herman - look for a way to reverse ezgif cut
+- arlene: May need to use Python or OpenCV or other advanced techniques.
+Maybe look up bit plane splicing?

 ## Hunt [web]